Salt Lake City Drug Trafficking and Intent to Distribute Lawyer

 Our Salt Lake City Drug Possession with Intent to Distribute Defense Lawyers Can Help

-If you were arrested for drug trafficking or any crime where possession with intent to deliver is an element, talk to a Salt Lake City defense attorney today.
+If you were arrested for drug trafficking or any crime where possession with intent to deliver is an element, talk to a Salt Lake City criminal defense attorney today.
 Darwin Overson of Overson Law may be able to help you with your charges and fight to get charges dropped, dismissed, or reduced.
 For your free consultation, call (801) 758-2287 today.